darshilthakore/couponcode-backend/README.md

 - open the link in the browser `http://127.0.0.1:8000/`

+- You can now access the app at this link in your browser

 - you can test the api in postman or in the browser itself
 - Also check the available coupon codes from postman by referring the below mentioned api calls, also create any new coupon codes if needed through postman.